alecrsf/LPhDWeb/content/authors/admin/_index.md

 title: Luca Di Gennaro Splendore
 ---

-<p style='text-align: justify;'> I have been dedicating the last 25 years of my life to statistics.
-I accumulated years of increasingly significant experience in statistical consultancy in real economy, electoral processes and official statistics.
-I have in-depth knowledge of development cooperation dynamics and official statistics of Eurostat, International Monetary Fund and United Nation; comparative experience in developing and leading statistical projects with teams of over 50 nationalities in different 15 countries with European Union (EU), the Organisation for Security and Co-operation in Europe (OSCE), Union for the Mediterranean (UfM) and National Democratic Institute (NDI).
-I was professor in Statistics at University Pompeu Fabra (Spain) for 5 years and I hold a PhD in Statistics.
+<p style='text-align: justify;'> I love statistics when it is about solving real problems.
+I have been dedicating the last 25 years of my life to statistics.
+I accumulated years of increasingly significant experience in statistical consultancy in official statistics, humanitarian data, real economy and electoral processes.
+I have in-depth knowledge of development cooperation dynamics and official statistics.
+And comparative experience in developing and leading statistical projects with teams of over 50 nationalities in different 15 countries with different international organizations.
+I was professor in Statistics in different universities and I hold a PhD in Statistics.
 I am authored several publications in the area of applied statistics and, among other, I presented in New York University, European Parliament, International Statistical Institute, Econometric Society, International Economic Association and European Survey Research Association. </p>

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV_LDG_Splendore.pdf" "newtab" >}}resumé{{< /staticref >}}.